MenxLi/xun/README-BUILD-DOCS.md

 # Building Documentation

-Documentation is generated locally by an agent, not included in the source tree or published package.
+Documentation is generated locally by an agent.
+The generated site is copied into the package assets before release, and `WebDisplayService` serves it at `/docs/`.
 Bootstrap creates the bilingual MkDocs source, configuration, and site, so it can take some time.
-Only [docs/AGENTS.md](docs/AGENTS.md) and the Chinese changelog are tracked; all other documentation files are generated output.

 ## Prerequisites